yonkov/ever-universe-websites/services_ever_co/themes/ever/README.md

 * WP-Optimize - Clean, Compress, Cache - This is my favourite lightweight plugin.
 It empowers the user to clean up the database from unnecessary rows, expired transient options, etc., without having to write manual SQL queries.
 Safe, efficient and fast.
 With this plugin, you can also compress images that have already been uploaded to the WordPress `uploads` folder.

 * Multiple Post Thumbnails - Adds the ability to add multiple post thumbnails to a post type.

+* SG Optimize - Links WordPress with all the performance optimizations provided by SiteGround Hosting, e.g static resource minifications, defer render-blocking js, etc.

+* Duplicate Post - Clones posts, pages or any other post type to make content entry much faster and easier.

 ## Attribution